GSA/fpki-guides/_announcements/01_apple_common_removal.md

 ## What Should I Do?

-You will need to download the COMMON root CA certificate **and** install the root certificate on government furnished Apple devices.
+You will need to download the COMMON root CA certificate **and** install the root certificate on government-furnished Apple devices.
 Installations should use enterprise configuration management tools, and these steps should only be completed by the agency enterprise administrators or network engineers.

 * [Download Options](#download-options)
 * [Install Options](#install-options)